Skip to main content

 Verifying with network check

-To verify an US bank account, you should use verifyUsBankAccount mutation.
+To verify an US bank account, use the verifyUsBankAccount mutation.

 mutation